suwebdev/wats3010-css/README.md

 Please refer to the resources page within the course for additional information about how to complete the assignment and resources about CSS.

-Requirements
+Basic Requirements
 ------------

 To complete this assignment, you must write styles to create an elegant visual presentation for the poem "Kubla Khan" by Samuel Taylor Coleridge.
-Your goal is to create an elegant and appealing presentation for the information contained in the index.html file.
+Your goal is to create an elegant and appealing presentation for the information contained in the `index.html` file.
 (Please note: You do not need to edit the HTML file to complete this assignment.)

 Be sure to complete all of the following steps: